 The Factors of the Quality of Life

-In the Finnish television was told today morning, that the world’s 62 richest people own as much as the poorest half of the world together.
+The world’s 62 richest people own as much as the poorest half of the world together.
 It is also noticed, that one percent (about 62 millions) of world’s population owns more than the all others together.